karolsluszniak/cloudless-box/README.md

 `env` | object with custom enviroment variables; if set, variables will be added to Bash profile, `.env` and Passenger ([read more](#environment-variables))
 `layout` | specifies the application layout; can be one of `static`, `rails`, `node`, `meteor` or `middleman`; defaults to `static`
 `mongodb` | requests MongoDB database for the application; if set to `true`, MONGO_URL environment variable will become available
-`postgresql` | requests PostgreSQL database for the application; if set to `true`, DATABASE_URL environment variable will become available
+`nginx` | object with custom Nginx options; if set, options will be added to application's Nginx site configuration `postgresql` | requests PostgreSQL database for the application; if set to `true`, DATABASE_URL environment variable will become available
 `public` | allows to change public sub-directory within app directory; defaults to `public`; if set to blank string, root directory will be served
 `redis` | requests Redis database for the application; if set to `true`, REDIS_URL environment variable will become available